sfu-dis/pibench-ep2/ROART/README.md

 ## Installation
 1. (optional) Configure pool_path and pool_size in Key.h
 2. Set Mode (#define DRAM_MODE if running entirely in dram) in Key.h and util.h
-3. Set allocator (#define ARTPMDK) only when DRAM_MODE is not defined make
+3. Toggle allocator (#define ARTPMDK) only when DRAM_MODE is not defined
+4. make

 ## Important information